ethanavatar/Game-of-Life-py/README.md

 # Game of Life

-### A pygame implementation of the Conway's Game of Life
+### An interactive pygame implementation of Conway's Game of Life

 ## Installation